trychlos/pwix-tabular/README.md

 The constructor accepts all `aldeed:tabular` `Tabular.Table` own options, plus following additional parameters, all inside a `tabular` object:

+- `tabular.buttons`

+    An object which describes additional buttons to be set before or after standard info, edit, delete buttons.

+    This is an array of objects, where each object has following keys:

+    - `where`: whether to insert before or after the standard buttons, with values:

+        - `Tabular.C.Where.BEFORE`
+        - `Tabular.C.Where.AFTER`

+    - `buttons`: an array of Blaze template names to be added at the place.

 - `tabular.deleteConfirmationText`

     The text to be displayed when requiring the user confirmation, as a HTML string.